NASA-PDS/naif-pds4-bundler/docs/source/10_overview.rst

 How to Read This Document?
 ==========================

-We are glad that you got this far, unfortunately you are still a long way to go.
+We are glad that you got this far, but you’ve got a ways to go.
 You might not have to look into each section of this document.
-In fact if you already know about SPICE you can skip the rest of this chapter.
+If you already know about SPICE you can skip the rest of this chapter.
 If you are very familiar with PDS SPICE kernel archives you can skip the :ref:`source/20_spice_kernel_archive_description:SPICE Kernel Archive Description` chapter and jump directly to